ARaffalli-STM/STM23MP157x_AWS_Greengrass_v2_workshop/README.md

 The OpenSTLinux distribution installation directory is then populated with the "layers" directory:

 > ```
-> openstlinux-5.10-dunfell-mp1-21-03-31-st-workshop  OpenSTLinux distribution with Microsoft® Azure IoTEdge workshop packages
+> openstlinux-5.10-dunfell-mp1-21-03-31-st-aws-ggv2  OpenSTLinux distribution with AWS IoT Greengrass V2 packages
 > ├── layers
 > │    ├── meta-openembedded                Collection of layers for the OpenEmbedded-Core universe (OpenEmbedded standard)
 > │    ├── meta-qt5                         QT5 layer for OpenEmbedded (standard)